 Virtual Reality in Gaming & Entertainment

-And around half of owners of smartphone VR headset have also purchased games for their app.
+And around half of the owners of smartphone VR headsets have also purchased games for their app.

 20. Films such as ‘Disclosure’ starring Michael Douglas, “Johnny Mnemonic starring Keanu Reeves” feature VR technology in terrific ways. (source: wired)